KrisFlyer Singapore Airlines

 Commercial seats and KrisFlyer award seats may be available until your flight is closed for commercial sale.
 That happens 2 hours prior to the scheduled departure time.

 You may think there will be no award space at that late stage, but there sometimes still is.
-At the time of writing, for example, I can book two Saver Business Class awards on SQ494 to Dubai, leaving less than three hours from now!
+At the time of writing, for example, I can book six Saver Business Class awards on SQ438 to Male in the Maldives, leaving less than three hours from now!

 Summary